The Missing Mass of the Milky Way Galaxy: 1. Introduction.

 A second example is provided by cosmic rays, which are very energetic charged particles.
 The cosmic ray flux arriving at Earth is not neutral: protons make up 90\% of the total.
 It is thought that magnetic fields in the solar system deflect the electrons, thereby causing the observed separation of charge.

 The central bulge of the Milky Way Galaxy contains some $10^{10}$ stars.
 Assuming a thermal flux similar to that of the Sun, one would expect the bulge to emit $10^{46}$ particles $\mbox{\rm sec}^{-1}$.
-The magnetic field in the disk preferentially separates electrons, which then flow outwardly through the disk.
-The free protons move rapidly away from the center, creating a radial electric field.
+The magnetic field in the disk preferentially separates electrons.
+They flow outwardly through the disk, following the magnetic lines.
+The free protons are mutually repelled and move rapidly away from each other, creating a radial electric field in the galaxy.
 The electric field is such that the protons reach cosmic ray energy.
 It is found that the density of free protons is very small, about 1 $\mbox{\rm km}^{-3}$.
-Nevertheless, the energy of the electric field produces a gravitational potential, which is greater than that produced by the mass of stars alone.
+Nevertheless, the energy of the electric field produces a gravitational force, which is greater than that produced by the mass of stars alone.